 If you have ever found yourself wondering why you interact with people the way you do, I have some answers for you.

-As I mentioned in a previous blog, for the first year your life, ideally, you are given everything you want just as soon as you want it.
+As I mentioned in a previous blog, for the first year of your life, ideally, you are given everything you want just as soon as you want it.
 In fact, very early on, your need is often met before the need even becomes apparent to you.
-You have no idea that everything you need comes from another human being.
-You are essentially merged with your caregiver and she is perfect.
-This means that you are perfect and the world is a good place.
-If your needs are not met optimally, you experience that there is something wrong with you and that the world is a bad place.
-This feeling goes on for the rest of your life, mostly unconsciously.
-It drives the way you interact with people throughout your life.
+At this time, you have no idea that everything you need comes from another human being.
+That is because you are essentially merged with your caregiver and she is perfect.
+As a result, you are perfect and the world is a good place.
+However, if your needs are not met optimally, you experience that there is something wrong with you and that the world is a bad place.
+When this happens, the bad feeling goes on for the rest of your life, mostly unconsciously.
+Henceforth, it drives the way you interact with people throughout your life.

 How to Change

 To change it, you must revisit your childhood, recognize, acknowledge and experience again the wish to be merged with a perfect caregiver.
 And deal with the fact that you cannot be.
 Consequently, you must re-experience that original disappointment consciously and work through it.
 From there, change can be made that will fundamentally alter the way you interact with other people and the world.
 All other forms of intervention will only bring you temporary relief.

 A perfect merging experience is not the only thing you need as a child.
 First, you need someone to be a mirror for you.
 A mirror who recognizes and reflects your capabilities and talents.
 Second, you need a “twin,” who gives you the sense of being the same as someone else, and not alone.
 Ideally, you need a caregiver who can provide these things optimally.
 Someone who can be idealized, and model the template for how to care for yourself.